 Form entities into logical groups

 Group your entities by applications, names, roles, or regions.
-Using different tags for various groups allows for more specific filtering in the New Relic One UI.
+Using different tags for various groups allows for more specific filtering in the UI.

 Indicate ownership of the entity

 Use tags for teams, account names, or priority levels to know what needs to be fixed by which team.

 Rank entities by criticality

 Create tags for criticality levels, then add them to your entities so you can easily keep track of your most important ones.

 Indicate the environment the entity is deployed to

 Use tags to keep track of all your AWS integrations or containers.